ISKCON: Demographics

-ISKCON claims to have around one million congregational members worldwide (majority in India), with 15,000 in Great Britain.
+ISKCON claims to have around one million congregational members worldwide, the majority in India, with 15,000 in the UK.

 In the West it "has a relatively small number of followers", estimated at "a few thousand full-time practitioners", but those showing interest in its activities might number into the "tens of thousands."

 After considerable success in the West due to the counterculture of the 1960s, ISKCON lost its momentum from the early 1980s onward, "facing a sharp decline in membership and in financial resources" in North America and in Western Europe, while in the late 1990s the situation began to deteriorate in Eastern Europe as well.
-In 2000, it was estimated that only 750–900 members were residing in ISKCON centers in the United States.
-Since then, ISKCON has depended on the Indian diaspora to revitalize the movement; in most North American congregations Indian members make up 80% of the numbers.
+In 2000, it was estimated that only 750–900 members were residing in ISKCON centres in the United States.
+Since then, ISKCON has depended on the Indian diaspora to revitalise the movement; in most North American congregations Indian members make up 80% of the numbers.